 ** Also, Richard never himself formally accused his mother of being an adulteress; his claim to the throne was based on his brother's marriage to Elizabeth Woodville being illegal due to a previous (secret) marriage to Eleanor Butler.
 It was Clarence who tried using the accusation of his brother's illegitimacy to gain the throne.
 Whether or not that was proven, Edward's long pattern of horn-dog behavior made it easy for people to believe.
 On the other hand, Richard's adherents (notably Dr. Ralph Shaw (or Shaa), in a public sermon given at St. Paul's Cross) had already floated rumors of the Duchess of York's misconduct, hinting that Richard resembled his father far more than Edward did.

 ** Also, the fate of the Princes was never certainly determined, and some years after Richard's death, Perkin Warbeck came forward claiming to be the younger prince (a claim supported by the princes' aunt Margaret of Burgundy).
 What ''is'' proven is that all the other heirs of the House of York were exterminated by Henry VII, except for the few killed by his son Henry VIII (one child even disappearing in a way similar to the Princes in the Tower.
 The only one they didn't get was Margaret, who was safely out of their reach in Burgundy.

-** Buckingham's rebellion was intended to put Buckingham himself on the throne, ''not'' restore the throne to Edward V. It is possible, of course, that he knew that the young King was already dead; alternatively, the idea of a Yorkist and Woodville king might have been utterly distateful to him, a long-time adherent of the Lancastrian cause and an embittered oppoent of the Woodville faction.
+** Buckingham's rebellion was intended to put Buckingham himself on the throne, ''not'' restore the throne to Edward V. It is possible, of course, that he knew that the young King was already dead; alternatively, the idea of a Yorkist and Woodville king might have been utterly distasteful to him, a long-time adherent of the Lancastrian cause and an embittered opponent of the Woodville faction.
 Buckingham quickly transferred his support to Henry Tudor, however, perhaps having been convinced of the impossibility of receiving the support either of the Yorkist nobles (as he was rebelling against the Yorkist King Richard) or of the Lancastrians (as he had been for so long identified with Richard's interests).